atakanturg/MVE-website/README.md

 <<<<<<< HEAD

+This is the code for the prototype of the MVE clubs website created by Atakan Turgut.
+The draft website is live at draft-mve.vercel.app and is deployed using vercel.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.